 I use this stabilized cream to top pies, cupcakes, cakes and cheesecakes.
 I love it because it’s not overly sweet and is light and airy, and it will hold it’s shape for 2-3 days in the refrigerator.

 The secret to making it stabilized is gelatin.
-It doesn’t affect the flavor at all but will add structure so it won’t deflate.
+It doesn’t taste like anything so it doesn’t affect the flavor at all but will add structure and make the whipped cream more stable so it won’t deflate.

 We will walk through the steps of how to do it and then you’ll be ready for all the holiday baking!